1165 København K

 The advice given by connoisseurs is that the queue at the parties may be hours long – so come early if you want to party.

 Gossip: Panum’s Friday Bar once housed the ‘shaft’ or Skakten – a concrete shaft behind the Friday Bar room which you only had access to if you were topless or bottomless.
 According to the Studenterklubben the ’shaft’ has been closed.

 At the beginning of 2018, the Kæ’féen changed its name to Ambarssaden to revitalise the Friday bar and to indicate that the student bar is the link between language nerds at the Department of English, Germanic and Romance Studies.
 There are ample opportunities to practice on foreign tongues with students and in German and Portuguese when Ambarssaden turns into a sizzling Friday bar.

-The drinks card is varied and inexpensive, and the cold draught beer is served from Ambarssadens own draught beer system, known under the name of “Mother”.
+The drinks card is varied and inexpensive, and the cold draught beer is served from Ambarssadens own draught beer system, known under the name of ‘Mother’.
 You can get one for DKK 15 and one for each hand for DKK 25.
 If you are more into bubbly applewater you can get a cold somersby cider for DKK 20.